Table of Contents

 This means that our REL reading is 1.0 hpa too low, and we have to increase our REL by 1.0 hpa to match the airport reading of 1036.5.

-Instead of changing the REL value again, we can move the REL up by 1.0 by increasing the ABS value by 1.0.
+Do not change the REL value a second time!
+We have to move the REL up by 1.0 by increasing the ABS value by 1.0.
 The barometer firmware is designed so that the REL will move with ABS lock in step.
 If you move the ABS value, REL moves by the same amount.

 Let’s increase the ABS value by 1.0 hpa (increasing ABS from 1000 to 1001).
 The display now shows: